 Most employees of the United States government are covered by the FMLA or similar rules.
 Federal employee leave policies are administered by the US Office of Personnel Management (OPM).
 You might need to contact your agency’s personnel or human resources office to find out exactly what applies to you.

 Some states have their own laws or requirements for employers, and there may be other laws that apply to your situation.
-You can contact the Department of Labor (listed in the “To learn more” section) to find someone who knows more about your state.
+You can contact the Department of Labor (listed in Additional resources) to find someone who knows more about your state.

 To learn more about FMLA provisions and rules, read the FMLA Fact Sheet posted on the US Department of Labor website at www.dol.gov/whd/regs/compliance/whdfs28.pdf, or call the Wage and Hour Division’s referral and information line at the Department of Labor at 1-866-4-USWAGE (1-866-487-9243).
 They can give you other helpful information and tell you how to reach the Department of Labor division office nearest you.